ermouth/couchbox-install/Ubuntu/README.md

 CouchDB installer may ask you several questions during the process.
 Don’t bother to change bind address, Couchbox resets it later, but do provide admin password and whatever you like random erlang cookie.
 You need not memorize erlang cookie if no cluster is planned.

+Couchbox installer creates 3 buckets in CouchDB: `log` for reflecting logs, `couchbox` for demo which used for testing in the end of installation process, and also `photon` for Photon admin panel for CouchDB.

+Also Couchbox installer adds an admin into CouchDB; admin’s credentials are defined in `config.sh`.

 ## After installation